blackout-games/frontend-docs/manual/Rugby/visiting-mode.md

 }
 ```

-You will need to pass the Scenes screenswipe into the ReloadScreenSwipe method, this will reload the screen swipe pages and also refresh the Topbar Pagination so that screens that don't allow visiting cannot be accessed.
+You will need to pass the Scenes screenswipe into the `ReloadScreenSwipe` method, this will reload the screen swipe pages and also refresh the Topbar Pagination so that screens that don't allow visiting cannot be accessed.

-Scenes where visiting mode isn't allowed but are still wanting to access the SceneChangedMessage can just override the method but not call `base.OnSceneChange(msg)`
+Scenes where visiting mode isn't allowed but are still wanting to access the `SceneChangedMessage` should override the method but **NOT** call `base.OnSceneChange(msg)`

 <H2>How Visiting Mode Works</H2>